British logistics in the Western Allied invasion of Germany: Background

-A new base was developed around Brussels, and an advanced base area around Antwerp, but supplies were still being drawn from the Rear Maintenance Area (RMA) in Normandy.
-To get the railway system in operation again required the reconstruction of bridges and the importation of additional locomotives.
-Petrol was brought in tankers and over the Operation Pluto pipeline.
-Civilian labour was utilised at the bases in a variety of tasks to enable military personnel to be released for service in forward areas.
-By January 1945, some 90,000 civilians were employed by the 21st Army Group, of whom half were employed in workshops in the advanced base, and 14,000 at the port of Antwerp.
+A new base was developed around Brussels and an advanced base area around Antwerp but supplies were still being drawn from the Rear Maintenance Area (RMA) in Normandy.
+To get the railway system in operation again required the reconstruction of bridges and the importation of more locomotives.
+Petrol was brought in by tankers and through the Operation Pluto pipeline from the UK.
+French, Belgian and Dutch civilian labour was used at the base in a variety of tasks to enable military personnel to be released for service in forward areas.
+By January 1945, some 90,000 civilians were employed by the 21st Army Group, of whom half were employed in workshops in the advanced base and 14,000 at the port of Antwerp.
+Belgian Army transport units were trained in the UK and took over the equipment of the 17 general transport companies that had been loaned to the 21st Army Group by the War Office in 1944, allowing their personnel to return to the UK.

-During the German Ardennes Offensive in December 1944, the Supreme Allied Commander, General of the Army Dwight D. Eisenhower, transferred the US First and Ninth Armies to Montgomery's command.
-With the German offensive defeated, the US First Army reverted to American command on 18 January 1945, but the US Ninth Army remained part of the 21st Army Group until 4 April.
-The US XVIII Airborne Corps was assigned to the 21st Army Group for the crossing of the Rhine, and again on 25 April for operations between the Elbe and the Baltic Sea.
+During the German Ardennes Offensive in December 1944, the Supreme Allied Commander, General of the Army Dwight D. Eisenhower, had transferred the US First and Ninth Armies to Montgomery's command.
+Now that the German offensive had been defeated, the US First Army reverted to American command on 18 January 1945 but the US Ninth Army remained part of the 21st Army Group until 4 April.
+The US XVIII Airborne Corps was assigned to the 21st Army Group for the crossing of the Rhine and again on 25 April for operations between the Elbe and the Baltic Sea.
+Although they were under the operational control of the 21st Army Group, the administrative control of these US formations remained with the US 12th Army Group.

-Eisenhower ordered Montgomery to resume his preparations for Operation Veritable, the objective of which was to defeat the German forces west of the Rhine.
+On 31 December 1944, Eisenhower ordered Montgomery to resume his preparations for Operation Veritable, the objective of which was to defeat the German forces west of the Rhine.
 He intended to make the main Allied effort in the north, in the 21st Army Group's sector.
-There were tactical, operational and political reasons for this: the best sites for a crossing of the Rhine were there; a crossing in the north gave access to the North German Plain, where the terrain was good for mobile warfare, for which his Allied forces were particularly suited; it offered a means of cutting off the Ruhr, a major industrial region of Germany; and it had the political advantage of involving the British and Canadians.
+There were tactical, operational and political reasons for this.
+The best sites for a crossing of the Rhine were there, a crossing in the north gave access to the North German Plain, where the terrain was good for mobile warfare, for which his Allied forces were particularly suited, it offered a means of cutting off the Ruhr, the main industrial region of Germany and it had the political advantage of involving the British and Canadians.
 After some debate, the Combined Chiefs of Staff endorsed his strategy at the Malta Conference in January and February 1945.